 Estimated Housing Costs in the UK

-Gather essential documents i.e. “Get Your Docs in a Row” The most important first step is your international moving checklist.
+Gather essential documents i.e. “Get Your Docs in a Row” The most important first step before moving to the UK is your international moving checklist.
 There are so many new elements to moving internationally that it’s important to keep track of every little detail – even more helpful if you put it onto a timeline for what you want to accomplish and when.
 That way, you won’t be overwhelmed trying to do everything at once.

 In general, the documents you will want to gather include:

 Be sure to make photocopies of everything and store in a safe, secure place.
 Once that is all started, apply for a residence permit or visa, and reach out to an experienced international moving company to assist you the rest of the way.
 At Suddath, we even assign you a single-point-of-contact Move Counselor to help ensure you have everything you need and have all of the information necessary to make your transition abroad go smoothly.

 Taking the family pet?